- When 3 Jun - 6 Aug 2016

 The Screening Room

-The Screening Room is a film series that explores the pulpy relationships between science, medicine and the patient.
+The Screening Room is a film series that explores the pulpy relationships between science and medicine.
 Drawing on themes from 'The Patient', the films probe the progression of medical and scientific ideas in popular culture and cinematic history, and grapple with the experiences of trauma, death, transformation, pain and the body.

 Brand Upon the Brain!